zarf-dev/zarf/examples/postgres-operator/README.md

 The Postgres Operator UI will be available by running `./zarf connect postgres-operator-ui` and pgadmin will be available by running `./zarf connect pgadmin`

-> If you want to run other commands after/during the browsing of the postgres tools, you can add a `&` character at the end of the connect command to run the command in the background ie) `./zarf connect pgadmin &`.
+> ⚠️ **NOTE:** *If you want to run other commands after/during the browsing of the postgres tools, you can add a `&` character at the end of the connect command to run the command in the background ie) `./zarf connect pgadmin &`.*

 ### Set up a server in PGAdmin:
   - General // Name: `acid-zarf-test`